 Solstice Vineyard (Willard Farms)

 Jim Willard runs the show at this lovely vineyard full of old vine Chenin Blanc and other fine grapes that sits at the highest point in north-central Yakima Valley.
-Soils here are a mix of volcanic uplift with Missoula Flood sediment runoff, and the vineyard’s lofty elevation helps temper the area’s hot days and cold nights.
+Soils here are a mix of volcanic uplift with Missoula Flood sediment runoff.
+The vineyard’s lofty elevation helps temper the area’s hot days and cold nights.
 James Rahn, Gersing Cellars, Pacific Rim, and Division have used Solstice’s Chenin Blanc, Cabernet Sauvignon, and Gamay grapes.
-At the same time, we pluck Malbec to a significant effect in our 2018 deep purple Malbec blend.
+Simultaneously, we carefully select and harvest Malbec grapes to create a profound impact in our 2018 deep purple Malbec blend.

 Blue Mountain Vineyards

 Blue Mountain is one of the cooler sites managed by Sleight of Hand Cellars, which Robert Parker’s Wine Advocate has praised as “Up there with the créme de la créme of [Washington] state (and beyond).”
 Soils at Blue Mountain combine loess and silt loams where Cabernet Sauvignon and Cabernet Franc, Petit Verdot, and Merlot grow with ease and great intensity.
-And yes, when the lighting’s just right, the Blue Mountains do look blue!
+And yes!
+When the lighting’s just right, the Blue Mountains -as shown on its name- do look blue!

 Smack in the Rocks District of Milton Freewater AVA, Rasa Vineyards was planted in 2016.
 The Rocks District AVA takes its name from the cobblestones littered over the land.
 The heat radiated off these surface cobblestones help mature the grapes, and the coarse-grain alluvial soils and large stones here are notedly similar to the famous Galets roulés of the Châteauneuf-du-Pape region in France.
 Syrah is the Rasa’s big grape on campus, and we leverage these grapes for our explosively aromatic Syrah.